algotradingsoc/pedlar_2020/webapp/readme.md

 Out-sample period 2018-now

-How to backtest: Download recent data from Quandl, run the out of
+How to backtest: Download recent data from Quandl, run the models

 Web Application: A collection of plotly applications which visualise the backtest performance